-Hello, I'm Mihkel, a senior researcher at Tartu Observatory in Estonia.
+Hello, I'm Mihkel, a Senior Research Fellow at Tartu Observatory in Estonia.
 I study various aspects of planet formation and extrasolar planets.
-Read on below, and see my publication list on ADS.
+You can read about my scientific interests below, and see my publication list on ADS.

 If you're looking for a thesis project at any level, or a summer research project, e-mail me (mihkel.kama at ut.ee) to learn about current opportunities.